Auricular Medicine Service in Westborough

 The science of auricular therapy has been well documented, internationally researched, and published in medical journals.
 The World Health Organization (WHO) lists 150 conditions for which auricular therapy is appropriate.
 Examples include: various neurological and orthopedic disorders such as: headaches, migraines, trigeminal neuralgia, facial paralysis, peripheral neuropathy, meniere’s disease, intercostal neuralgia, tennis elbow, sciatica, lumbar pain, rheumatoid arthritis, cancer pain, dry mouth, hot flashes, etc. It has also been successful in helping people with chronic allergies.

-Auricular Therapy is most commonly used for pain control, addiction and cravings, weight loss, and help with mental or emotional problems.
+Auricular Therapy is most commonly used for pain control, addiction treatment and cravings, weight loss, and help with mental or emotional problems.
 Points and protocols exist for the treatment of many internal disorders as well.
 Because auricular therapy can address any part of the body, nearly any problem can be treated by auricular therapy as a primary or complimentary form of care.
 The conditions listed are not comprehensive but merely examples of what can be treated successfully.

 What is the difference between ear and body acupuncture and are needles necessary?